kleveross/ormb/docs/spec-v1alpha1.md

 - **format** string, REQUIRED

-    The format of the model (savedmodel, onnx and so on)
+    The format of the model (SavedModel, ONNX and so on)

 - **size** int, REQUIRED